Laura Carmichael

-Laura Carmichael (born 16 July 1986) is an English film and television actress, most widely known for her performance as Lady Edith Crawley in the ITV (UK) and PBS (US) television period drama series Downton Abbey.
+Laura Carmichael (born 16 July 1986) is an English actress, most widely known for her performance as Lady Edith Crawley in the ITV (UK) and PBS (US) television period drama series Downton Abbey.
 Her other work includes television series Marcella (2016), and the feature film A United Kingdom (2016).

 Early life

 Carmichael was born in Southampton, England.
 She is the middle of three daughters.
 Her sister Amy works for a software start-up company and her other sister Olivia is a charity fundraiser with the NHS.

 She was educated at Shirley Junior School, The Mountbatten School, and Peter Symonds College.
 Carmichael attended the Bristol Old Vic Theatre School in Bristol, graduating in 2007, before spending two years in various odd jobs, including a teaching assistant, receptionist, and nanny while going to tiny auditions in fringe theatres.